Images of 9/11: A Visual Remembrance

 And over the years, the country rebuilt and the memorials arose…

-On July 23, 2011, Father Brian Jordan and former New York City Mayor Rudolph Giuliani look on during a blessing of the World Trade Center cross before it was moved into its permanent home at the 9/11 Memorial Museum in New York City.
+Father Brian Jordan blesses the Ground Zero Cross at ceremony with former New York City Mayor Rudolph Giuliani in attendance, on July 23, 2011, before the Cross was moved to its permanent home at the 9/11 Memorial Museum in New York City.
 (Mario Tama/Getty Images)

-On May 15, 2014, President Barack Obama speaks during the dedication ceremony at the National September 11 Memorial Museum in New York.
+President Barack Obama delivered an address at the dedication ceremony at the National September 11 Memorial Museum in New York on May 15, 2014.
 (JEWEL SAMAD/AFP/Getty Images)

 On May 15, 2014, a rose is placed on a name engraved along the South reflecting pool at the Ground Zero memorial site during the dedication ceremony.
 (Spencer Platt/Getty Images)

-On May 15, 2014, a quote from Virgil fills a wall of the museum prior to the dedication ceremony at the National September 11 Memorial Museum.
+A quote from Virgil fills a wall of the museum prior to the dedication ceremony at the National September 11 Memorial Museum on May 15, 2014.
 (John Munson-Pool/Getty Images)

 On May 21, 2015, the National 9/11 Flag is displayed for the first time at the National September 11 Memorial Museum.
 The flag was recovered nearly destroyed from Ground Zero and was restored in “stitching ceremonies” held across the country.
 (Spencer Platt/Getty Images)